satishPujars/DataBox-DIsk-Recurring-Order/README.md

 >  explanation is given to get other fields in Orderdata.json file itself.

 III.
-Copy data from run.csx file and paste it in to script file which is in newly created funtion in portal.
+Copy data from run.csx file and paste it in to script file which is in newly created azure function in portal.

 IV.
-Download project.json File and upload it in newly created Function.
+Download project.json File and upload it in newly created azure function.